scalableminds/wknml/docs/wknml.md

 **Returns**:

 - `nml` _NML_ - A wK NML skeleton annotation object
-  1. A dictionary with group names as keys and list of all respective NML trees as values
+  1. A dictionary with group names as keys and lists of all respective NML trees as values
   2. A dictionary representation of the NML metadata parameters

 <a name="wknml.nml_generation.generate_graph"></a>